 Why Choose Our Opiate Addiction Treatment Program?

 At Sunlight Medical Services, your journey to recovery from opiate addiction begins with our medication-assisted (MAT) detoxification program, where your body will be cleansed of the substance from your bloodstream.
-Our healthcare professionals incorporate our medication-assisted treatment program with other addiction treatment therapies and useful tools to help you manage opiate withdrawal and ensure you are successful in long-term recovery.
+The healthcare professionals at our Opiate Detox Center near Glendale, AZ, will incorporate our medication-assisted treatment program with other addiction treatment therapies and useful tools to help you manage opiate withdrawal and ensure you are successful in long-term recovery.

-With MAT, prescription medications are used to ease the symptoms and pain associated with withdrawal so that you can focus on therapy.
+With MAT, prescription medications are used to ease the symptoms and pain associated with opiate withdrawal so that you can focus on therapy & your recovery.
 Medications used in our medication-assisted treatment program include methadone, buprenorphine (Suboxone), Sublocade, Lucemyra, clonidine, and naltrexone (Vivitrol).

-At Sunlight Medical Services, our medication-assisted treatment program (MAT) addresses your withdrawal symptoms, while our intensive outpatient program (IOP) addresses addictive behaviors.
-Unlike inpatient rehabilitation programs that require participants to live in a rehab facility during recovery, we offer you the chance to recover from opiate addiction while living at home.
+At Sunlight Medical Services, our medication-assisted treatment program (MAT) addresses your opiate withdrawal symptoms, while our intensive outpatient program (IOP) addresses addictive behaviors.
+Unlike inpatient rehabilitation programs that require opiate addicted participants to live in a rehab facility during the treatment & recovery, we offer you the chance to recover from opiate addiction while living at home.

-When enrolled in our IOP, you do not need to live at our facility.
-This will allow you to continue with your regular life routines and responsibilities, and attend treatment and therapy sessions a few days each week.
+When enrolled in our IOP, you do not need to live at our facility to get the Opiate Addiction Treatment.
+This will allow you to continue with your regular life routines and responsibilities, and attend opiate drug treatment and therapy sessions a few days each week.

 Psychotherapy (also known as talk therapy or counseling) can help you adjust behaviors and attitudes to enhance management skills.
 It enables you to develop coping mechanisms to withstand cravings, avoid triggers, and live a sober life.